jpeirce/farro/documentation_improvement_plan.md

 *   **Action:** Formalize and communicate the process for versioning and reviewing documentation changes.
 *   **Details:**
     *   **Create `CONTRIBUTING.md` if it doesn't exist.** Add a new section to `CONTRIBUTING.md` (or create the file if it's missing) detailing the expected process for proposing, reviewing, and merging documentation changes.
 This should mirror the code review process (e.g., pull requests, peer review).
+    *   **Example `CONTRIBUTING.md` Section (Key Topics):**
+        *   How to propose a documentation change (e.g., branch naming, pull request process).
+        *   Guidelines for writing clear and concise documentation.
+        *   Standards for using Mermaid diagrams.
+        *   How to link to the glossary.
+        *   Expectations for peer review of documentation.
     *   Reinforce the use of a clear versioning scheme (e.g., `vX.Y.md` for major architectural documents) and explain when new versions should be created.
 *   **Benefit:** Ensures documentation accuracy, reliability, and that it evolves synchronously with the codebase.